-- At this point, the presenting teacher would share the task, learning goals, and standards for the work sample. - ➤ Please note that a rubric was not provided for this student work at this time.
+- > Since we don't have a presenting teacher in this guided practice, I'll assume that role and provide you with the task, the learning goals, and the standards for this student sample. - Please note that I'm not providing a rubric for this student work at this time.
 This is intentional.
-The purpose is to keep feedback separate from evaluation.
-Teacher commentary is not the same thing as scoring or grading the student. - ➤ Likewise, the student would be provided with the criteria and the descriptors for what it will take to "meet the standard" on those criteria, but without any points or grade attached and without the other "does not meet" levels of performance.
-This promotes the idea that even though they may do so in different ways and at different rates, ALL students are expected to meet the learning goals. - Also note that the student may not be provided with the criteria for the other levels of the rubric at this point in the learning process.
-However, those criteria would be a part of the unit planning; and when providing feedback to the student, language specific to the other levels of the rubric would be used to describe what the student has accomplished and what the student has not yet accomplished. - For years we've been told to provide the grading rubrics when we make the assignment, so this is a big change in mindset for all of us.
-Current research, however, advocates separating feedback from evaluation for a variety of reasons.

-- > Allowing students to participate in the development of a rubric can be a valuable learning tool, and rubrics that grow out of classroom work often make better sense to student learners. - > Furthermore, by providing the students with just the criteria for meeting the standards, we preclude having students decide to "work for a B," or be "happy with a C." - > In addition, students can become anesthetized by rubrics to the point that they use the descriptors as a check list, whether or not they have met the criteria. - > Finally, the practice of initially providing students with just those criteria for meeting the standards supports the basic tenets of the Georgia Performance Standards- - 1) the standards are for all students; - 2) students have the entire course to meet the standards; - 3) it's all about growth; and - 4) if a student does not meet the standard on the first or second try, we provide more feedback and more tries until s/he does. - 14.
-Present: Let's debrief this process. - > What worked well? - ➤ What changes might we make in the guidelines to improve the collaboration process? - > Why is this process important for teachers to experience? - ➤ How can this process improve student learning? - > When and where might you use teacher commentary in your own classrooms - ➤ How might you use this process to help students become better assessors of their own work and the work of their peers?
+While I am providing the criteria necessary for you to access whether the student meets the learning goals, during the actual learning process, I want to keep feedback separate from evaluation.
+In other words, at this point I don't want to confuse teacher commentary with scoring or grading the student. - ➤ Likewise, I would provide the student with the criteria and the descriptors for what it will take to "meet the standard" on those criteria, but without any points or grade attached and without the other "does not meet" levels of performance.
+This promotes the idea that even though they may do so in different ways and at different rates, ALL students are expected to meet the learning goals. - Also note that I may not provide the student with the criteria for the other levels of the rubric at this point in the learning process, but I would draft those criteria as a part of my unit planning; and when providing feedback to the student, I would use language specific to the other levels of the rubric to describe what the student has accomplished and what the student has not yet accomplished. - For years we've been told to provide the grading rubrics when we make the assignment, so this is a big change in mindset for all of us.
+Current research, however, advocates separating feedback from evaluation for a variety of reasons. - Allowing students to participate in the development of a rubric can be a valuable learning tool, and rubrics that grow out of classroom work often make better sense to student learners. - ➤ Furthermore, by providing the students with just the criteria for meeting the standards, we preclude having students decide to "work for a B," or be "happy with a C." - In addition, students can become anesthetized by rubrics to the point that they use the descriptors as a check list, whether or not they have met the criteria. - Finally, the practice of initially providing students with just those criteria for meeting the standards supports the basic tenets of the Georgia Performance Standards-1) the standards are for all students; 2) students have the entire course to meet the standards; 3) it's all about growth; and 4) if a student does not meet the standard on the first or second try, we provide more feedback and more tries until s/he does.